macieana7-ai/PyLab007/README.md

 ## Part 3 - Decryption - NOT bonus this time

 **This time this part of the lab is NOT bonus, because I want you all to have a working encryption/decryption cipher.
-The goal here is to recover the plain_text, but I want you to recover each palin_text character into a list and then use `join()` on the list to return the plaintext result.**
+The goal here is to recover the plain_text, but I want you to recover each plain_text character into a list and then use `join()` on the list to return the plaintext result.**

 ---